Getting Started 🚀

 curl -sfSL https://install.nexigon.dev/install-agent.sh | TOKEN="..." sh

 If the installation has been successful, the installer should have started the agent and the agent will try to connect to Nexigon.
-On the Devices page of the project within Nexigon's UI, you should now see a new, unnamed device:
+If you refresh the Nexigon's UI, you should now see a new, unnamed device:

-If you click on View β, you can inspect the device.
+If you click on on the device, you get further information about it.
 Here, you also find an overview over the device's certificates.
 By default, deployment tokens are configured to allow for automatic provisioning where the first certificate presented by a new device is accepted.
 Of course, you can also disable this feature and manage device certificates explicitly, e.g., backed by your own CA.

 Alternatively, you can use the Nexigon CLI to establish a remote connection and forward arbitrary ports of the device to your local machine.
 On macOS and Linux, you can download Nexigon CLI with the following command: